tingerrr/subpar/src/lib.typ

 /// - numbering-sub-ref (str, function): This is the numbering used for
 ///   _references_ to the sub figures.
 If this is a function, it receives both
 ///   the super and sub figure numbering respectively.
-/// - supplement (content): The supplement used for this _and_ the inner
+/// - supplement (content, function, auto, none): The supplement used for this
-///   figures, this must be set independently of `kind`.
+///   super figure _and_ the sub figures when referenced.
 /// - caption (content): The caption of this super figure.
 /// - placement (alignement, auto, none): The float placement of this super
 ///   figure.